PostHog/posthog.com/contents/blog/posthog-vs-optimizely.md

   - Comparisons
 ---

 PostHog and Optimizely are both multi-product tools to help you improve your apps and websites.
-Two important products for each of them are experimentation and feature flags.
-Beyond these two, they diverge significantly:
+Beyond experimentation and feature flags, they have significantly different focuses:

-- PostHog focuses on helping you build a better product.
-This means having product and data tools like [product analytics](/product-analytics), [session replay](/session-replay), and [surveys](/surveys).
+- PostHog helps you build better product with tools like [product analytics](/product-analytics), [session replay](/session-replay), and [surveys](/surveys).

-- Optimizely focuses on being an all-in-one system for marketing.
-This means having marketing and ecommerce tools like content management, campaign planning, asset management, and checkout customizations.
+- Optimizely is an all-in-one system for marketing that includes content management, campaign planning, asset management, and checkout customizations.

 This post compares their platforms, experimentation features, reporting, pricing, and more.